Understanding The Smokable Hemp Flower Market

-But while biomass remains a tough sell right now, and despite price disparity with medical cannabis, business models with hemp flower can be profitable.
+But while biomass remains a tough sell right now, and despite price disparity with medical cannabis, business models with organic hemp flower can be profitable.

 Over time demand for smokable hemp flower and other inhalable hemp products will increase.
 But industry obstacles to the segment’s growth must be resolved.